 Intellectual Property Rights Policy

-t for you ("t for you") provides an internet-based platform that allows its users to design and sell their own T-shirts and other merchandise.
+tee for you ("tee for you") provides an internet-based platform that allows its users to design and sell their own T-shirts and other merchandise.
 We contractually prohibit our users from designing or selling merchandise that infringes the intellectual property rights of third parties (including without limitation copyright, trademark, and related rights).
-If you believe that a user of the t for you service has infringed your intellectual property rights, we encourage you to contact us using the procedure outlined below.
+If you believe that a user of the tee for you service has infringed your intellectual property rights, we encourage you to contact us using the procedure outlined below.

 A. PROCEDURE FOR REPORTING INTELLECTUAL PROPERTY INFRINGEMENT:

 It is tee for you's policy to (1) block access to or remove any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that it believes in good faith to infringe the intellectual property rights of third parties following receipt of a compliant notice; and (2) remove and discontinue service to repeat infringers.